danray0424/phpHue/README.md

 You can turn lights on or off with the -o switch.
 Any other parameter implies '-o true'.
 In other words, if you specify another parameter while the lamp is off, we'll turn it on for you.
 Not sure what happens if you say '-h 90 -o false', you're on your own there.

+### Presets ###

 The '-n' switch takes a one-word name for a color, and sets the selected lights to that color.
 It has a small list of predefined color names, and simply doesn't do anything if you give it a string it doesn't know.
 It currently knows red, blue, purple, green, coolwhite, and warmwhite.
-A '-n' parameter overrides any other parameter you supply.
+A '-n' parameter may be overridden in part by other parameters.
+For instance, "-n red -s 50" will give you a pastel red, and "-n blue -r 10" will produce a 10-second fade to blue.
+Note that "-n red -h 200" will override the redness of the red command with a hue of 200, which is purpleish, but it will inherit the full saturation and brightness of the "red" preset.

+### TODO ###

-TODO: refactor the parameter cleanup business into hue.php.
+* refactor the parameter cleanup business into hue.php.

 Other Notes